Additivity of disjoint interval entanglement in quasiparticle excited states: Results of double-interval entanglement measures

 We consider a free fermionic chain of length $L$, where each site $j = 1, 2, \cdots, L$ hosts a fermionic mode described by the creation and annihilation operators $a_j^\dag$ and $a_j$, respectively.
 These operators satisfy the canonical anticommutation relations \be \{ a_{j_1}, a_{j_2}^\dag \} = \d_{j_1 j_2}. \ee The global modes, defined in momentum space, are introduced via the Fourier transformations \be b_k = \frac{1}{\sqrt{L}} \sum_{j=1}^L e^{-\frac{2\pi i j k}{L}} a_j, \quad b_k^\dag = \frac{1}{\sqrt{L}} \sum_{j=1}^L e^{\frac{2\pi i j k}{L}} a_j^\dag, \ee with momentum index $k = 1, 2, \cdots, L$.
 For a set of distinct momenta $K = \{k_1, k_2, \cdots, k_r\}$, a general globally excited state is constructed as \be |K\rangle = \Big( \prod_{i=1}^r b^\dag_{k_i} \Big) |G\rangle, \ee where $|G\rangle$ denotes the ground state.

 The calculations proceed similarly to those for fermionic quasiparticles in section~\ref{sectionBosonic}.
-A notable difference lies in the correlation matrix $Q_A$, and its entries are defined by \be [Q_A]_{K_1, K_2} = . \ee A similar formula applies to the correlation matrix $Q_B$.
+A notable difference lies in the correlation matrix $Q_A$, and its entries are defined by \be [Q_A]_{K_1, K_2} = . \ee A similar formula applies to the correlation matrices $Q_B$ and $Q_C$.

 For the single fermionic quasiparticle state \be |k\rangle = b_k^\dag |G\rangle, \ee the result matches the classical particle case (\ref{oneparticle}).
 For states with different fermionic quasiparticles, the results for fixed \(x_1,x_2\) depend on \(y\).
 In the scaling limit with fixed momenta, the results approach distinct fermionic forms, as shown in figure~\ref{FigureFermionick1k2}.